-Dr. Ertl-Wagner holds the Derek Harwood-Nash Chair for Medical Imaging and is Chief of the Division of Neuroradiology in the Department of Diagnostic Imaging.
+Dr. Ertl-Wagner was named Radiologist-in-Chief in 2023 and holds the Derek Harwood-Nash Chair for Medical Imaging and is Chief of the Division of Neuroradiology in the Department of Diagnostic Imaging.
 She is also a Senior Associate Scientist in the Neurosciences & Mental Health Program at SickKids Research Institute.
 Dr, Ertl-Wagner is a Full Professor and Vice-Chair of Research in the University of Toronto’s Department of Medical Imaging.

 Dr. Ertl-Wagner did her residency and fellowship training in the fields of neuroradiology, neurology and radiology at the University Hospitals of Heidelberg, Marburg and Munich.
 Following Board certification in Radiology and a Certificate of Added Qualification in Neuroradiology, she joined the staff at the Department of Radiology of the Ludwig-Maximilians-University of Munich, where she was section chief of magnetic resonance imaging, vice-chair of operations and professor of clinical and experimental magnetic resonance imaging.
 In addition, she led the areas of pediatric neuroradiology and head and neck imaging.